solkimicreb/react-stax/examples/docs/src/pages/routing/nested/content.md

 - `../settings/privacy` is a relative link, which routes from the parent level.
 - `../../settings/privacy` is a relative link, which routes from the grandparent level.
 - `..` is a relative link, which routes to the default page of the parent router.
+- Having no `path` at all reloads the current page.

 ```jsx
 const ProfilePage = () => <h2>Profile Page</h2>;